 example, if you want to send byte with the 0x02 hexadecimal code to a device,

-then type the #02 string.
-If you want to send the "#" character, then you should type it twice.
+type the #02 string.
+If you're going to send the "#" character, then you should type it twice.

 Please, open the next page (fig.5) by clicking the "Parser" button.
 Then click the "Data packet" button.

-The next page (fig.6) is a very important part of the parser configuration.
+The next page (fig.6) is a significant part of the parser configuration.
 The data parser uses this information for data extraction from the data packet.
-The data packet from this example contains one data item only, which should be placed to one variable.
-Later, this variable (a pressure value) will be used in a data export module and will be placed to a column of a database.
+The data packet from this example contains only one data item, which should be placed into one variable.
+Later, this variable (a pressure value) will be used in a data export module and placed in a column of a database.

 Fig.6.
 Pressure data logger.
 The parser item.

-- Parser's type - is a method, which the program will use for data extraction.
-Our parser has a few methods from simple to most powerful.
+- Parser's type.
+It is a method which the program will use for data extraction.
+Our parser has a few methods from simple to the most powerful.
 In this example, where data is being placed in fixed place, we can use the simple method - fixed position.
 This method allows the extraction of any number of characters from any fixed position of the data block;

 is the data type of the characters extracted.
 You can specify several data types.
 The data will be converted from the "String" data type to the conversion type.
 In this example, the "Pressure" item